-The Confederation of Asian and Pacific Accountants (CAPA) is a regional organisation representing thirty-three national professional accountancy organisations (PAOs) from twenty-four jurisdictions that operate in, or have an interest in, the Asia-Pacific region.
-These PAOs, referred to as CAPA’s members, represent close to 2 million accountants across the region.
+The Confederation of Asian and Pacific Accountants (CAPA) is a regional organisation representing thirty-two national professional accountancy organisations (PAOs) from twenty-three jurisdictions that operate in, or have an interest in, the Asia-Pacific region.
+The membership of these organisations comprise over 2 million professional accountants.

 CAPA is one of four regional organisations (ROs) recognised by the global accountancy profession, which is represented by the International Federation of Accountants (IFAC).
 The other ROs represent PAOs in Europe, Africa, and the Americas.